 A sloping site can be one of the reasons you discount a plot to build your dream home on.
 But, although it can be challenging, complex and therefore add costs to the project, it can be well worth it.
 The end result?
 A stunning and interesting home that uses the sloping site to its advantage.

 But what do you need to consider if you choose a sloping site for your self build?
 From the costs to the construction; from drainage to design — here's a look at what you need to think about before the project begins.

-How Will A Slope Affect Costs?
+How Will a Sloping Site Affect Costs?

 The use of reinforced suspended concrete floors – most commonly precast beam – and hard landscaping, extra drainage, including perhaps the necessity for a pump, and extra work in stepping the foundations will all cost money.

 A standard foundation for a home on a flat site may take three to four weeks to complete.
 In contrast, if you are retaining the banking with sheet piles, then building tanked retaining walls, creating basement rooms, and adding a beam and block floor, all while working on a slope, then this could take six to 10 weeks.
 That will have a massive impact on the length of your project and its cost, both directly and in terms of indirect costs like insurance, welfare facilities and scaffolding.

 Building on a budget can be difficult on a steeply sloping site; I would estimate that the same floor area (GIA or gross internal area) of a house on a flat site may be as much as 20-30% less expensive.
 This, along with potentially adding six weeks on to your timeline, may not work for some self-builders.

 This describes the process of carving out a level plinth on a sloping site, in order to build a home that is essentially designed for use on a level site.
 Any spoil that is cut from the bank is reserved in order for it to be brought back to make up the levels on the lower edge.